 - To increase and retain the rate of participation in cycling

 - To defend and protect the rights of cyclists in general and the members of BNL in particular

 - To promote cycling in all its aspects and

 - To affiliate with Sport Newfoundland and Labrador, Cycling Canada and any additional organization that may help BNL achieve its objectives

-The Board of Bicycle Newfoundland and Labrador is a volunteer one comprised of ten directors and four regional representatives.
+The Board of Bicycle Newfoundland and Labrador is a volunteer one comprised of eleven directors and four regional representatives.
 Each of the directors and regional representatives has been assigned a specific area of responsibility within the organization.

 Newfoundland and Labrador covers a broad geographic area with a widely dispersed population.
 The regional representatives represent the four geographic areas of the province (East, Central, West and Labrador).
 These positions were created to facilitate communications between and among BNL and the various regions ensuring that diverse issues related to the cycling landscape are captured as BNL grows and moves forward as an organization.

 To contact a specific Director or Representative Please Click Here

 - Non-Competitive Cycling